craigwatkins/nn_compression/README.md

 # Random Nearest Neighbor Image Compression (RNNIC)

 ## Introduction
 This project is a proof of concept for a novel technique in image compression, Random Nearest Neighbor Image Compression (RNNIC).
-This image compression algorithm leverages a relatively small lookup table of random samples to exceed JPEG compression rates at very high quality settings.
+This algorithm leverages a relatively small lookup table of random samples to exceed JPEG compression rates at very high quality settings.

 ## Why it Works
 From the earliest days of image compression, color palettes have been used to compress images by selecting a few representative colors specific to that image.
 RNNIC uses a palette of the _differences_ between neighboring pixels instead.
 This allows the palette to represent a wide array of colors of varying hues, intensities and saturations with a comparatively small amount of values.

 Unlike the distributions of colors, which vary greatly from image to image depending upon the subject matter, the differences between pixels are often quite similar across images.
 Thus, a random sampling from a variety of images can give a very flexible palette.
-Not only is this palette of differences relatively small, but it can be shared across innumerable images - it does not have to be redefined for each one.
+Not only is this palette of differences relatively small, but it can be shared across almost any image - it does not have to be redefined for each one.

 ## How it Works